Coconut oil has been a darling in the health and beauty spheres for a while now and with good reason!

 3. Use It as a Deep-Conditioning Hair Mask

 While you could use coconut oil as a hair mask all on its own, you can also use it as a base and add other beneficial ingredients to it, such as essential oils like lavender or rosemary, or other plant oils, like jojoba, almond and argan.
 Apply the mask by massaging it gently all over the scalp and then massaging it into the hair from root to tip.
-Wrap your hair up in a towel or shower cap to prevent any inadvertent messiness, and let the mask do its work for 15-30 minutes before washing it out.
+Cover your hair up with a hair wrap or shower cap to prevent any inadvertent messiness, and let the mask do its work for 15-30 minutes before washing it out.

 See: VEGAMOUR Before & Afters